dkandalov/kotlin-99/readme.md

 ```
 [s>r, s>u, u>r, u>s, v>u, t]
 ```
-Finally, graphs and digraphs may have additional information attached to nodes and edges (arcs).
+Finally, graphs and digraphs may have additional information attached to nodes and edges.
 For the nodes, this is no problem, as we can put any type into them.
 On the other hand, for edges we have to extend our notation.
 Graphs with additional information attached to edges are called labeled graphs.